 After more than 25 years in government and politics, Governor Williams launched her own business, Capital Network, a government affairs and lobbying firm.
 She previously served as vice chairman of the Kentucky Public Service Commission and as commissioner of the Governor’s Office for Local Development.

 Governor Williams has been active in state and national politics.
 She served as chairman of the Republican Party of Kentucky and was actively involved in the 1984, 1988, 1996 and 2000 presidential elections.
 She was active in two Kentucky gubernatorial campaigns and the state’s congressional and senate campaigns and was a former executive assistant to Senator Bob Kasten.

 She is a graduate of the University of Kentucky.

 Governor Williams lives in Anderson County, Kentucky, with her two teenage sons, Sam and Joey.

-Patrick R. Donahoe, the 73rd Postmaster General of the United States, is the Chief Executive Officer of the world’s largest postal organization and a lifelong postal employee.
+Megan J. Brennan is the 74th Postmaster General of the United States and the Chief Executive Officer of the world’s largest postal organization.

 In 1997, Stroman took a director’s position with the U.S. Department of Transportation.
 In 2001, he joined the General Accounting Office as managing director for the Office of Opportunity and Inclusiveness.
-He returned to the House in 2009, where he served as staff director, Committee on Oversight and Government Relations prior to joining the Postal Service.
+He returned to the House in 2009, where he served as staff director, Committee on Oversight and Government Reform before joining the Postal Service.